perfectboy666/perfectboy666.github.io/_pages/about.md

 News
 ======
+* [09/2022] I'm very lucky to pursue the master's degree in Peking University.
+I have been interested in life science since childhood.
+After graduating from the college entrance examination, I dreamed of becoming a clinical medical student.
+Later, I happened to study computer science and artificial intelligence.
+Now I will research data science especially health and medical data, in the hope that IT can benefit the human life and health.💪ヾ(◍°∇°◍)ﾉﾞ
-* [06/2022] It is a great honor for me to be awarded the "Merit Student in Jiangsu Province", which is also the only honor of the college.
+* [06/2022] It is a great honor for me to be awarded the "Merit Student in Jiangsu Province", which is also the only this honor of the college.
 I will continue to work hard and learn from outstanding students in the future!
 * [01/2022] I'm very happy to participate in the exchange program at Harvard University.✊ Our co-tutor Professor Peter Vaughan Henstock and course assistant Jonathan Zhang are very dedicated and responsible.
 Through such a short time of communication, our basic knowledge of artificial intelligence and the level of English have been greatly improved.
 * [12/2021] As a contributor, I participated in the HUAWEI Ascend All-Wisdom Project, and completed the infering work of the Cascade-RCNN-Resnet101-FPN-DCN model, which was successfully concluded.💪
 * [10/2021] I was awarded the 2020-2021 National Scholarship for Undergraduatesbecause of my outstanding academic performance, social practice, innovation ability, and comprehensive quality.
 I am very happy that the previous efforts have been recognized, and I will continue to cheer in the future! 🎉